johanbove/johanbove.github.io/_posts/2015-10-14-visualstudiocode.md

 - Cool fresh interface.
 - Great, familiar way of navigating around folders and open files if you're used to Visual Studio.
 - Integrated Git support! :rocket:
+- Task running right from within the editor is really sweet!

 ## More to follow ...